Ritiktomar02/StudyNotion/README.md

 # Project Description
 StudyNotion is a fully functional ed-tech platform that enables users to create, consume, and rate educational content.
 The platform is built using the MERN stack, which includes ReactJS, NodeJS, MongoDB, and ExpressJS.
 StudyNotion aims to provide:

-.A seamless and interactive learning experience for students, making education more accessible and engaging.
+A seamless and interactive learning experience for students, making education more accessible and engaging.
-.A platform for instructors to showcase their expertise and connect with learners across the globe.
+A platform for instructors to showcase their expertise and connect with learners across the globe.
 In the following sections, we will cover the technical details of the platform, including:

 1. System architecture: The high-level overview of the platform's components and diagrams of the architecture.
 2. Front-end: The description of the front-end architecture, user interface design, features, and functionalities of the front-end, and frameworks, libraries, and tools used.